justinw2211/fairplay-nil/docs/archive/old-docs/test-deal-navigation.md

 # Deal Navigation Test Plan

+> **⚠️ OUTDATED DOCUMENTATION**
+> This document is archived and reflects an older implementation.
+The current deal navigation and routing is implemented differently.
+See `docs/features/deal-wizard/three-deal-form-routing.md` for current architecture.

 ## Issue Fixed
 - **Problem**: SVG attribute errors (`<svg> attribute height: Expected length, "lg"` and `<svg> attribute width: Expected length, "lg"`) were causing blank screens when navigating to deal types
 - **Root Cause**: `DealTypeCard.jsx` had an Icon component with both `size="lg"` and `boxSize={8}` props